FULFILLING THE VISION

 God has given us a vision.
 He has shown us what He had completed in vision before the foundation of the world.
 The total restoration has been completed in God’s mind all the way to the new heaven and earth reign of the Lord Jesus Christ.
 Now God is resting.
 Our task is to follow the Lord Jesus into that rest, into that finished work.

 There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.
 (Romans 8:1)

 The new covenant is superior to the old covenant.

 Under the old covenant, God forgave the sins of people when they performed the appropriate animal sacrifices.

-And the priest shall make an atonement for him before the Lord: and it shall be forgiven him for any thing of all that he hath done in trespassing therein.
+“So the priest shall make atonement for him before the LORD, and he shall be forgiven for any one of these things that he may have done in which he trespasses.”
 (Leviticus 6:7)

 The obedient Israelite was forgiven his sins.
 But the presence of sin, the compulsion to yield to sin, remained in and with the believer.
 The Day of Atonement called attention each year to the presence of sin in the camp.